-Identified projects include; safety issues at Monday's Truck Stop on south US 75, J Turns on US 75 at Cherokee Casino, intersection improvements, integration of bicycle and pedestrian signage with road projects, safe access, driving surface quality, modernization of crosswalks and studies to be conducted.
+Identified projects include; safety issues throughout the county, intersection improvements, integration of bicycle and pedestrian signage with road projects, safe access, driving surface quality, modernization of crosswalks and studies to be conducted.
 A listing of proposed projects is included below.